Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

-Here, $J_z = 2J \,z(1-z)(2z-1)$ and $\mathcal{G}_z = 2 D \,z(1-z) $.
+Here, $J_z = 2J \,z(1-z)(2z-1)$ and $\mathcal{G}_z = 2 D \,z(1-z) $, where the time dependence of $z_t$ is kept implicit.
 Note the introduction of the scaling $1/\sqrt{\tau}$ and the variable $D=\sqrt{G^2\tau}$ in the state dynamical equations.
-These will be used to homogenize over the noise, as explained in Refs.~\onlinecite{Pavliotis2008,HorsthemkeBook2006,BoninTraversaSmallTau}.
+These will be used to homogenize over the noise, as explained in Refs.~\cite{Pavliotis2008,HorsthemkeBook2006,BoninTraversaSmallTau}.
 We will find that $D$ is proportional to a diffusion constant in the final master equation, and should thus be interpreted as a physical parameter.
 We will therefore consider $\tau$ and $D$, rather than $\tau$ and $G$, to be independent variables from here on.